Asegai/Asteroid_Voyager/README.md

 2. **Run the Game**:
    - Navigate to the downloaded folder.
-   - Run the provided `start_game.cmd` file as an administrator.
+   - Run the provided `install_python_and_kivy.bat` file as an administrator.
 This file sets up the environment and ensures all dependencies are installed.
-   - After running the `start_game.cmd`, execute the game with Python:
+   - After running the `install_python_and_kivy.bat`, execute the game with Python:
      ```sh
      python main.py
      ```